MUI-Utilities/MUI_Utilities/Code_Saturne_MUI_Coupling/README.md

 GNU General Public License for more details.
 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-This folder contains the Code_Saturne MUI coupling method.
+This folder contains the instructions to adapt Code_Saturne to handle the MUI Coupling.

-## Compile Code_Saturne (v6.0.6) with MUI (v1.1.2)
+## Compile Code_Saturne (V6.0.6) with MUI (V1.1.3)

-To compile Code_Saturne with MUI, the equivalent of the enclosed files (cs_config.py and cs_compile.py) need to be modified after the installation of Code_Saturne.
+To get Code_Saturne working with MUI, it is **CRUCIAL** to install Code_Saturne first, and modify files in the installed version.

-Please note that these files are written to the machine at installation time and will depend on how the machine is set up.
-The files found on the machine have to be modified and ** do not copy ** the files directly into the site-packages/code_saturne directory, otherwise Code_Saturne will not compile.
+The 2 files are to be found under **your_own_path/lib/python3.x/site-packages/code_saturne/** directory, where 3.x is the version of Python you have used to install Code_Saturne.

-Both cs_config.py and cs_compile.py files can be found in the lib/python3.x/site-packages/code_saturne directory of the Code_Saturne installation on the machine.
+The 2 files are *cs_compile.py* and *cs_config.py*.

-In cs_compile.py replace the following commented lines with the uncommented lines.
+In *cs_compile.py*, the following commented lines are replaced by the uncommented lines to account for -DPKGLIBDIR.
+It happens at **Line 375 (L375)** for this version of Code_Saturne.

 ```bash
 #                cmd += ['-DLOCALEDIR=\\"' + pkg.get_dir('localedir') + '\\"', \